Table of Contents

 Produced, assembled and mastered by Mike Matessino

-Remastered and Expanded Original Soundtrack 2-CD Set (2022)
+Remastered and Expanded Original Soundtrack (2022)

 La-La Land Records LLCD1593